 While symptoms of oppositional defiant disorder include behavioral concerns that can produce life-altering effects, there are several emotional disturbances that can result as well.
 In addition to having difficulty interpreting social interactions as non-hostile, many young people with ODD often experience low self-esteem and poor self-worth when symptoms of this disorder infringe upon a youth’s ability to make friends.
 Peer acceptance and approval is extremely important to young people and when a mental illness prevents that from occurring, a child’s emotional wellbeing can be adversely affected.
 Furthermore, in the event that a child develops low self-esteem or self-worth, he or she is at risk for the development of an additional mental health condition.
 What is important to know, however, is that there are effective treatment options that can be of great assistance to children and adolescents with oppositional defiant disorder.

-Here at Desert Hills, we have 10 distinct units, each of which feature programming that is designed specifically to address the needs of various populations.
-Each unit follows a chief modality throughout their programming, which coincides with the needs of the patients on that particular unit.
-Desert Hills strives to use evidence-based treatment modalities on every unit to ensure that patients and their families have the highest likelihood of obtaining long-term, successful outcomes.
-Described in more detail below are some of the services that Desert Hills provides for our patients:
+Here at Desert Hills, we have 10 distinct units, each of which feature treatment that is designed specifically to address the needs of various populations.
+Each unit follows a chief modality throughout their treatment, which coincides with the needs of the patients on that particular unit.
+Our center strives to use evidence-based treatment modalities on every unit to ensure that patients and their families have the highest likelihood of obtaining long-term, successful outcomes.
+Described in more detail below are some of the services that our treatment center provides for our patients:

 Individual therapy: On each unit, patients have at least one individual session per week.
 These sessions are meant to be a time where patients can meet with a therapist in a safe setting to process their innermost thoughts and feelings, while gaining a better understanding of how their behaviors and thinking impact their lives.